epfl-ada/ada-2024-project-nostringsadached/README.md

 ## Questions for TAs (optional):

-- Any recommendations on specific natural language processing methods for detecting correlations between events and genres?
+- Any recommendations on how to regroup type of events and movie genres?
-- Advice on how to interpret correlations between box office success and genre proliferation (e.g.: criteria for measuring “success”)?
+- Is using NLP techniques to detect historical themes and events in film summaries a good idea?
+If not, should we only focus on the movie release date and the date of event?